MarrickLip/aws-ml-specialty-cert/streaming-data-collection-demo/README.md

 - User the randomuser.me API to generate random user data
 - Filter out users that aren't 21 years old and strip out unwanted data (not first name, last name, age, gender, latitude, longitude)
 - Save the results as JSON files in S3

+### Solution

+- (To challenge myself, I created all of this using CDK, not Serverless Framework which I'm more familiar with )